|Saint Anselm Hall||#3|

 Smart TVs, great social spaces & grab and go breakfast

 It's a 10 minute walk to the University of Manchester

 Join StudentCrowd, Like us on Facebook

-Ask a new question about St Anselm Hall
+Ask a new question about Saint Anselm Hall

 We'll contact you via email to let you know when your question receives replies.

 Read Saint Anselm Hall Reviews

 The hall was very old and run-down as well as facilities.
 The heating was centralised so you either got frozen or suffocated, and it broke down often.
 People were nice but they lacked bathroom etiquette.
 You can find poop stains and even poop on the toilet seat (amazed by the fact that university students do not know how to use the toilets).
 People never flush the toilets so the bathrooms are a nightmare.
 But cleaning is only twice a week so very often we had to tolerate the super gross bathrooms for days.
 The kitchen is as well dirty and filthy as people never took out the rubbish when it was their turn, and housekeeping would just issue warning but did nothing to the bags of trash.
 Food was always stolen from the fridge but nothing had been done to stop the situation.
 You can report issues to a team of people called Reslife but they would simply tell you to report on the online maintenance system.
 Food was average but usually bad.
 In overall bad experience.